 In recent years, scleral lenses have become a preferred treatment option for patients with ocular surface problems.

 While they are generally used to treat refractive errors and corneal irregularities, scleral lenses can also provide immense relief to patients with ocular surface disease.

 Scleral lenses do three things simultaneously: they protect the eye, they provide vision correction, and they serve a therapeutic purpose by lubricating the eye.
 Scleral lenses decrease discomfort, pain, itchiness and eye redness while providing sharp, clear vision.

 These customized lenses form a dome over the cornea and rest on the sclera (the white part of the eye).
 The zone between the lens and the cornea provides a continuous moist environment that protects the cornea and provides relief for those with ocular surface disease.

-If you have OSD and are interested in scleral lenses, Mississauga Vision Centre and Brampton Vision Centre can help. our team of eye doctors is specialized in fitting scleral lenses for dry eyes and other corneal conditions, and serves patients from all over Mississauga, Brampton, Vaughanand Oakville, all throughout Ontario.
+If you have OSD and are interested in scleral lenses, Mississauga Vision Centre and Brampton Vision Centre can help. our team of eye doctors is specialized in fitting scleral lenses for dry eyes and other corneal conditions.Our practice serves patients from Mississauga & Brampton, Vaughan, Oakville, and Toronto, Ontario and surrounding communities.